vegaprotocol/specs/non-protocol-specs/0003-NP-LIMI-limits_aka_training_wheels.md

 These limits reduce the risk that someone who is able to exploit implementation bugs or protocol design issues is able to acquire and withdraw funds that are not intended for them.

 - A single `withdrawal delay period` to apply for all assets will be stored in the bridge contract system.
 This will default to 120 hours (5 days) and may be changed via multisig control.
 - There will be a `withdrawal delay threshold` configured for each asset.
+This sets a threshold amount above which the withdrawal is subject to an additional delay.
 This amount will be stored in the host chain's bridge contract system and set during the whitelisting process for adding a new asset to Vega.
 - It should be possible to amend the `withdrawal delay threshold` via a Vega governance transaction (update asset).
 This should cause Vega to create a signed bundle when the governance transaction is enacted.
 Someone would be expected to submit this transaction to the Ethereum chain for it to take effect.
-- Any withdrawal bundle created where `withdrawal amount > withdrawal delay threshold` will be rejected by the bridge if `time since bundle creation <= withdrawal delay period` (the bundle must therefore contain a timestamp of its creation, which must be validated by nodes before they sign the bundle)
+- Any withdrawal bundle created where `withdrawal amount > withdrawal delay threshold` will be rejected by the bridge if `time since bundle creation <= withdrawal delay period` (the bundle must therefore contain a timestamp of its creation, which must be validated by nodes before they sign the bundle).
 - An API is required to list all pending withdrawals (i.e. those that have not been executed on the bridge) on the Vega chain across all public keys.
-This is required to allow the community to identify transactiosn that require withdrawals to stopped pending investigation
+This is required to allow the community to identify transactions that require withdrawals to stopped pending investigation.

 #### Global bridge stop